1jour1vin

 Saint-Aubin

-The Saint-Aubin appellation d'origine contrôlée is a Village appellation in the Côte de Beaune, in the Côte-d'Or.
+The Saint-Aubin AOC is a Village appellation in the Côte de Beaune, in the Côte-d'Or department.
 It comprises 20 climats classified as Premier Cru.

-In the heart of the Côte des Blancs, between Chassagne and Puligny, in the immediate vicinity of Montrachet, Saint-Aubin is a wine-growing village in the south of the Côte de Beaune.
-The communal appellation includes around twenty Premier Crus divided into several groups.
-The hamlet of Gamay may be the origin of the name of the grape variety.
-Set in the rock, its 13th-century fortress evokes the sap that is reborn beneath the bark of time.
+Located in the heart of the Côte des Blancs, between Chassagne and Puligny, in the immediate vicinity of Montrachet, Saint-Aubin is a wine-growing village in the southern part of the Côte de Beaune.
+The village appellation includes some twenty Premier Crus divided into several groups.
+The hamlet of Gamay may be the origin of the grape variety’s name.
+Perched on the rock, its 13th-century fortress evokes the sap reborn beneath the bark of time.
 The appellation has been recognized since 1937.
-The name of the village may be accompanied by the words Côte de Beaune (red) or become Côte de Beaune-Villages
+The village name may be accompanied by the designation Côte de Beaune (red) or become Côte de Beaune-Villages

-The soils are white, clayey, and very calcareous for whites, while brown clays are more prevalent for reds.
+White, clayey, and highly calcareous soils for the whites, with soils where brown clays are more prevalent for the reds.
 The slopes are sometimes steep, facing east or southeast.
-The altitude varies from 300 to 350 meters.
+The altitude ranges from 300 to 350 meters.

-The wines of Saint-Aubin are made from Pinot Noir grapes for the reds and Chardonnay for the whites.
+The wines of Saint-Aubin are made from the Pinot Noir grape for the reds and Chardonnay for the whites

-Red wine: full-bodied and robust, its virility requires flavorful meats such as roast beef and pork, caramelized and glazed poultry, blue cheeses, and even fresh pan-fried foie gras, whose fat is perfectly offset by the tannins.
+Red wine: full-bodied and robust, its virility calls for flavorful meats such as roasted beef and pork, caramelized and glazed poultry, blue cheeses, and even fresh pan-seared foie gras, whose richness is perfectly balanced by the tannins.

-White wine: its nobility and distinction lie in a subtle balance between elegant freshness and creamy richness, without excess, giving it great fluidity on the palate.
-With this personality, firm-textured fish and steamed or grilled shellfish are the best match.
-A tight-fleshed poultry fillet will also be a perfect pairing.
+The white wine: its nobility and distinction lie in a subtle balance between elegant freshness and a rich, creamy texture, without excess, resulting in a smooth mouthfeel.
+Given this profile, firm-textured fish and steamed or grilled shellfish pair best.
+A poultry fillet with firm flesh will also be a perfect match.

-Buy the best Saint-Aubin wines in a private sale!
+Buy the best Saint-Aubin wines at a private sale!

 Rated site